 - EDITOR: For each subtest, you can add as many variations as you want.
 For example, if your subtest one is related to the color of a button.
 In a variation 1, you can test the blue color and in a variation 2, a red color.

 - GOALS: You can’t select any goals for an MVT, only the transaction goal is available and preselected.
+This is also why, in the editor, you can't add action trackings or tracking widgets.

 - TARGETING: Be careful when entering the targeted pages (in the Where section) of your test to ensure that it will display correctly on the pages you want to target (e.g. Product pages).